gabrielsrc/advanced-syllabus/README.md

 ### E2E Testing

-- [ ] **Visual Regression Testing**: Visual regression testing using Jest with libraries like jest-image-snapshot.
 - [ ] **API Contract Testing**: API contract testing using Jest with supertest and nock.
 - [ ] **Performance Testing**: Performance testing in E2E scenarios using Jest with puppeteer and lighthouse.
 - [ ] **Cross-Browser Testing**: Cross-browser testing with Jest and Selenium WebDriver.